Lingo

 The strongest reason to consider Lingo is the combination of Japanese cooking, a named chef/owner, outside recognition at a $$ tier.
 Lingo is listed with Michelin Plate (2025) and James Beard Award Semi Finalist (2025) recognition, which gives the restaurant a clearer profile than a generic dinner listing.

-Because the verified details do not confirm a fixed tasting menu, a specific menu format, or particular dishes, do not arrive with assumptions about the structure of the meal.
+Do not arrive with assumptions about the structure of the meal, as details on a fixed tasting menu, specific menu format, or particular dishes are not specified.
 Treat Lingo as a Japanese restaurant from chef/owner Emily Yuen, check the current details directly, plan around the posted hours.

 Who should choose it, who should cross-shop